nauerster/developer-guides/code/AngularJS.md

 </div>
 ```

-* Change the rescrict option to and attribute instead of an element.
+* Change the restrict option to and attribute instead of an element.

 **JS:**